 - What is a Certificate of Eligibility (COE)?

 - A Certificate of Eligibility (COE) is a document that is required to obtain a visa and is issued by the Immigration Bureau of Japan.
 If you are accepted and plan to enroll at APU, APU will apply for the COE on your behalf once you complete all enrollment procedures.
 You will receive the Enrollment Handbook in your acceptance package, so please follow the instructions in the Handbook on what documents to submit and how to complete these procedures after you are admitted.
 When the Immigration Bureau of Japan issues your COE, APU will send it to you by registered mail.
 You must then apply at your local Japanese Embassy/Consulate for your student visa.
-Be sure to inquire at the Japanese Embassy/Consulate in advance about what documents are necessary to apply for a student visa.
+Be sure to inquire at the Japanese Embassy/Consulate in advance about what documents are necessary to apply for a student visa and have them ready.

 - As part of the COE application, I must send documents such as bank statements.
 Can I send a photocopy?

-- When submitting official documents such as bank statements or income statements on the APU Online Enrollment System.
+- First, please upload official documents such as bank statements or income statements on the APU Online Enrollment System.
 After APU confirms that the documents are acceptable, please send these documents to APU by the document submission deadline.
 If there is any problem with the documents, APU will contact you.
-If you submit photocopies, we will not be able to process your COE application until the original document or certified copy is received.
-If you send us an original document that cannot be reissued, it will be returned to you upon request.
+If you submit photocopies, we will not be able to apply for your COE until the original document or certified copy is received.
+If you send us an original document that cannot be reissued, it can be returned to you upon request.

 - I have submitted all documents and paid all enrollment fees.
 When will I receive my COE?